South Pacific Coast Railroad: Standard gauge operation

 The track in Alameda could only be used for local service after being isolated by the 1906 earthquake.
 It was electrified in 1911 and operated as part of the SP's East Bay Electric Lines until 1941.
 The remaining line from San Jose to San Leandro Bay became part of the Southern Pacific coast division main line.

 However, the southern end of the system from San Jose to Santa Cruz was reclassified as a branch line by 1915, useful only to lighter locomotives, as two or three were required to move trains over the grade.
 Beginning in 1927, it was used by SP's Suntan Special seasonal excursion trains which came down the San Francisco Peninsula every summer Sunday and took passengers right to the Santa Cruz Beach Boardwalk.
 The Boulder Creek branch was dismantled in 1934 after a few years of service by a McKeen railmotor.
-The tracks through the Santa Cruz Mountains suffered major damage during a storm in February 1940.
-The last train ran on 26 February 1940 and the line was officially abandoned on 4 June 1940.
+The tracks through the Santa Cruz Mountains suffered major damage during a storm on February 29, 1940.
+The last train ran on 26 February 1940 and the line was officially abandoned on June 4, 1940.

 The line from San Jose to Los Gatos remained in freight service after the last commuter train ran in 1955.
 The two southernmost tunnels (#8/Mission Hill and #6/Rincon) continued to be used until 1993, when a fire inside the Rincon Tunnel led to a landslide which collapsed it.
 The Santa Cruz depot was used for SP's surviving coastal line from Watsonville Junction until the building was sold the 1970s and converted to a restaurant.